kristian-inviggo/mp3-analysis/README.md

 ### Production

-You can start the application in production mode with
+For production please create `src/config/env/production.env` based on the .env's for the rest of the environments You can start the application in production mode with

 ```bash
 $ npm run start:prod
 ```

 You need to make sure that the migrations for the databse have been executed before this.
 This should be handled with CI/CD.
-(No migrations are included yet in this example project)
+(No migrations are included yet in this example project).

 ## Unit tests